Set up NFS server and configure NFS mount point on Ubuntu

 mkdir /nfsshare

-Change the ownership and groupname of the directory.
+Change the ownership and group of the NFS share directory.

 chown nobody:nogroup /nfsshare